filswan/js-mcs-sdk/sdk/README.md

 ## Upload to a Bucket

 After creating a Bucket, you can upload file(s) using the Bucket's UID.
+The folder prefix is used when uploading to a subfolder in a bucket (ex. "folder1/folder2").
+Folder prefix should be blank when just uploading to the bucket itself.

 ```js
 require('dotenv').config()